 We wanted to bring you this sweet reminder of a Halloween story to show that this costumed holiday in America is not all ‘tricks’—there are a lot of ‘treats’ of kindness, too.

-Anyone who has ever been trick-or-treating before is familiar with when you find a bowl sitting out on a household’s steps, promising candy – only to discover that it’s empty.
+Anyone who has ever been trick-or-treating before is familiar with the sensation of seeing a bowl sitting out on a household’s steps, promising candy – only to discover that it’s empty.

-Hayden Chapple of Idaho Falls experienced this exact same scenario while trick-or-treating on Halloween this year, except he responded to it by doing something that was even more awesome than his costume.
+Hayden Chapple of Idaho Falls experienced this exact same scenario while trick-or-treating on Halloween last year, except he responded to it by doing something that was even more awesome than his costume.

 The Robertson family had left the bowl of candy out on their stoop so they could take their daughter trick-or-treating.
 They also left a sign that read “Do a trick and take a treat!
 And smile – you’re on camera”.